 This NZBC documentary goes behind the scenes of the All Blacks, as the 1969 edition prepares to face the Welsh tourists.
 Match-day superstitions and training routines are analysed: Colin Meads relays his fitness regime (up farm hills), Sid Going discusses being a missionary, and there is much musing on all-things All Black from players, punters and even footballers’ wives.
 Exploration of player psychology plays it up the middle, and though the film neglects to ask how many Weetbix a player can eat, it was nominated for Best Documentary at the 1970 Feltex Awards.

-It’s not all beer and skittles.– Fergie McCormack on the demands facing an amateur player
+It’s not all beer and skittles.– Fergie McCormick on the demands facing an amateur player

 NZ Broadcasting Corporation